Collins1738/safe-space-hack/README.md

     <img src="" alt="Logo" width="200" height="350">
   </a>

-This application is a trading platform that is built to foster mentorship, community and education among the black community.
+This application is a mental health platform that is built to help the black community.
+People in the black community are suffering from mental health issues.
+It is difficult to easily find mental health services that fit a users need.
+SafeSpace solves this problem with the help of emotion facial recognition technology.

 ### Built With